chunweiz/CCUX/doc/build.md

 ***
 ## Module

-Below is how a generated build structure for a module generally looks like:
+This is how a generated build structure for a module typically looks like:

 ```
-+-- build/nrg/module/<module name>
++-- build/<module ui5 namespace path>
 |   +-- asset
 |   |   +-- css
 |   |   |   +-- module.css